Chart Color Schemes

 Infrastructure

-Tingalpa has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Tingalpa has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 19 projects that are expected to impact the area.
 Notable projects include Rivermakers Precinct, Containerchain Tingalpa Facility Expansion, Tingalpa Industrial Estate, and Multispace Business Park - Tingalpa.
-The following list details those most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.